1960/Cypress Creek North Real Estate Guide

 Is 1960/Cypress Creek North prone to flooding?

-What are the schools like in 1960/Cypress Creek North?
+What housing types are common in 1960/Cypress Creek North?

-What is the commute like to Downtown Houston?
+What is the typical commute time from 1960/Cypress Creek North to downtown Houston?

 1960/Cypress Creek North Homes For Sale